vaido-world/chapter.site.root/_links/monthly_commnication.md

 4. Once a month attend at least ONE of the two global meetings, it is not necessary to attend both.
 If not possible to attend read the agreements in the minutes/meeting notes.

 Meetings are held every month on the same days and times:
-    - The last Saturday of every month at 9:00 UTC in the (voice) International channel ON DISCORD https://tzm.community/discord
+    - The last Saturday of every month at 9:00 UTC
-    -  The last Wednesday of every month at 21:00 UTC in mumble.
-Download: mumble.info, Server: zeitgeistmovement.cz, Password: NasMumble*2018 (https://www.thezeitgeistmovement.com/about/#model)
+    - The last Wednesday of every month at 21:00

-eam.org/munity?via=matrix.tzm.community
+Both meetings are held in the (voice) International channel ON DISCORD https://tzm.community/discord